2020 Washington elections

+General elections were held in the U.S. state of Washington on November 3, 2020.
+A primary was held on August 4.

 Federal

 President of the United States

 Washington has 12 electoral votes for the presidential election, remaining unchanged from 2016.
 A presidential primary for both parties was held on March 10, 2020, with 13 candidates for the Democrats and one candidate for the Republicans.
 The 2020 Democratic primary was the first in the state's history to have a binding vote, replacing the caucus system that overrode the nonbinding primary vote.

 United States House of Representatives

 All 10 of Washington's seats in the United States House of Representatives were up for re-election.
 All but one of the incumbents ran for re-election, the exception being Denny Heck (D) of the 10th district.

 Statewide executive

 Governor

-Incumbent Governor Jay Inslee (D) was re-elected to a third term in a landslide.
+Incumbent governor Jay Inslee (D) was re-elected to a third term in a landslide.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Lieutenant Governor Cyrus Habib (D) retired from politics.
+Incumbent lieutenant governor Cyrus Habib (D) retired from politics.
 U.S. Representative Denny Heck won the open seat.